 From there, potential new drivers need to accept the Fleet Agreement, consent to a background check, load a nice profile pic, and set up a direct deposit system.

 As with any business, there are some rules and regulations set in place for the hiring process.
-So, double check that you meet the following requirements if you are interested in driving for Postmates.
+So, double check that you meet the following Postmates requirements if you are interested in driving for the service.

 Postmates Driver Requirements

 Postmates Vehicle Requirements